 The youth simply cannot do without the older generation.
 In our culture, for a few years young adults may pretend (egged on by social and cultural forces) that they can live forever as autonomous, self-reliant, self-fulfilling beings.
 The pretense, however, collapses soon enough.
 The presence of the visible vulnerable elderly is a reminder that we are not our own creators.
 All of us will age; dark and blond hair will turn grey.
 Consequently, young Christians need the elderly so they will not take their lives for granted.
 I will say it again: the Church cannot be the Church without the elderly.
 That's why throughout history the Church has frowned on separating the young from the old through conducting youth services.
 I have even read about a Church where no older people were expected to attend.
 But according to Scripture old and young belong together.
 They are all part of the great family of God.

-Our covenant youth need to hear from their grandparents and seniors in the church what it means to be a Christian.
+Our covenant youth need to hear from their grandparents and seniors in the Church what it means to be a Christian.
 Grandparents know the family traditions and values.
 They can tell the story of their wartime experiences, their immigration with its hardship and adventures, and the reasons for leaving the country of their birth.
 Seniors can give to the youth the lessons and spiritual resources that have been harvested over a lifetime.

 Our times are so confusing and threatening for our young people.
 Why not explain to them that the Christian faith is for all of life: hence the founding of Christian schools, colleges, universities, a Christian labor association, Christian magazines and bi-weeklies, and a Christian political party?
 Why not tell them that doing good works is doing your work well?
 Why not testify to them how the Lord's promise "Surely I am with you always" (Matt.28:20) is a reality and not a myth?
 The lessons learned from godly grandparents and other Christian seniors are often long remembered.

-Rev. Johan Tangelder (1936-2009) wrote for Reformed Perspective for 13 years and many of his articles have been collected at ReformedReflections.ca.
-This is excerpted from a two-part article that first appeared in the 2004 November and December issues. ...
+Rev. Johan Tangelder (1936-2009) wrote for Reformed Perspective for 13 years and many of his articles have been collected at Reformed Reflections.
+This is an edited version of a two-part article that first appeared in the 2004 November and December issues. ...